-Sales and marketing expense of \$26,000 for the year ended December 31, 2017 consisted of expense incurred to revise the Company's web-site.
-The company has not commenced commercialization of DCCR, its current sole novel therapeutic product, and accordingly, through December 31, 2017, has incurred no sales and marketing activities in continuing operations.
+Sales and marketing expense of approximately \$26,000 during 2017 consisted of expense incurred to revise our website.
+We have not yet commenced commercialization of DCCR, our current sole novel therapeutic product, and accordingly, during 2018 have incurred no sales and marketing activities in continuing operations.